Leonard M. Henny

-Biography

-Henny completed his studies at the Dutch Film Academy in 1961, and obtained a degree in sociology at the University of Amsterdam in 1963, and a degree in Urban planning and development at MIT in 1966.
-Henny lived and worked in Berlin, Cambridge, Mass, San Francisco, St. Louis, Missouri, Micronesia and Venezuela.
-He settled in the United States for a period of eight years and worked as a professor, lecturer and researcher at several American and Dutch universities, including at the SRI International in California, the Washington University in St. Louis, the University of Missouri, the University of Utrecht and the Wageningen University.

-In the 1960s and 1970s, he particular made documentary films focusing on social change, and he was editor of the International Journal of Visual Sociology.
-As a lecturer at the Sociology Institute of the University of Utrecht, he performed research on the influence of film on children.
-Also he conducted research on the use of film, photography and video in secondary education and he was the author of articles and monographs on audiovisual resources in anthropology and sociology.
-Several of his students founded in 1974, the Utrecht Film collective "Rode Lantaren".

-From 1981 he was director of the Center for International Media Research.

 Work

 Visual sociology

 In 1978 Henny had started writing on the functions of images in society in a short work, entitled "Film and video in sociology."
 In 1985 he published a more general seminal paper on visual sociology, entitled "A short history of visual sociology."
 He started this paper by stipulating the apparent absurdity of the term "visual sociology," arguing:

 It somehow implies that there is ‘verbal’ sociology and ‘visual’ sociology.
 Obviously, however, we never speak of ‘verbal sociologists’ because we all know that a sociologist is, by definition, virtually caught in a Gutenberg Syndrome.
 Sociologists usually argue with words and figures.
 Yet this has not always been the case..."

 And furthermore about the origin of visualisation in the emerging field of sociology in the late 19th century: